Nicotine replacement therapy

 - The spray can irritate the nose, eyes, and throat.
 These side effects often go away in a few days.

 All nicotine products may cause side effects.
 Symptoms are more likely when you use very high doses.
 Reducing the dose can prevent these symptoms.
 Side effects include:

 - Problems getting to sleep in the first few days, most often with the patch.
 This problem usually passes.

-Nicotine replacement may not be completely safe in pregnant women, although no real harmful effects have been reported.
+Nicotine replacement may not be completely safe in pregnant women.
 The unborn children of women who use the patch may have a faster heart rate.